 You should note that on Sunday morning, the cooking staff get most of the morning off work.
 On Sundays, you can self-serve from the regular dishes, plus grab a slice (or two… or three…) of banana bread and a piece of quiche.

-I love breakfast at Cocolobo because it’s a great time to chat with other hotel guests.
-Most people staying in the hotel will head out for a 9:00 am, so everyone descends on the kitchen at 7:00 to fuel up.
+Breakfast at Cocolobo is a great time to chat with other hotel guests.
+Most people staying in the hotel will head out for a 9:00 am dive at one of Roatan’s dive shops, so everyone descends on the kitchen at 7:00 to fuel up.
 Expect to share stories about the previous day’s dives, local restaurant recommendations, ideas for future dive destinations and ways to save money on your scuba diving trips.

 Booking Your Stay at Cocolobo Hotel